enmwmak/msc-domain-adaptation/readme.md

-This folder contains the programs for the paper
+This repository contains the programs for the paper W.W.
-W.W.
 Lin, M.W.
 Mak, N. Li, D. Su, and D. Yu, "A Framework for Adapting DNN Speaker Embedding Across Languages, IEEE/ACM Transactions on Audio, Speech and Language Processing, 2020.